-Note→ Do not use negative figures on this form.
+ENote Do not use negative figures on this form.

-Line 1 - Enter the total amount you claimed as a special depreciation allowance on your federal Form 4562, Line 14 or Line 25, for property you acquired after September 10, 2001.
-This is the 30 percent or 50 percent "bonus depreciation" you were allowed to claim on your federal return for this tax year.
+Line 1 - Enter the total amount you claimed as a special depreciation allowance on your federal Form 4562 for property you acquired after September 10, 2001.
+This is the 30, 40, or 50 percent "bonus depreciation" you were allowed to claim on your federal return for this tax year.